Men's Gym - Alta Vista (Sun) Rules

 •All players must complete a waiver form to play.

 •Players that are under the age of 18 must have their waiver form completed by a parent or guardian.
-They must also wear full face protection (cage/full visor).
-Violation of this rule could result in suspensions and possible legal charges for non-consented minors engaging in an adult sporting activity.
+Violation of this rule could result in suspension/legal charges.

 •Deposits and registration fees are non-refundable.